Pediatric cyclic vomiting syndrome (CVS)

 The stages of CVS are categorized as:

-• Symptom-free interval phase — The time between symptoms when a child feels completely healthy.
+1. Symptom-free interval phase - The time between symptoms when a child feels completely healthy.

-• Prodromal phase — During this phase, most children experience nausea.
+2. Prodromal phase - During this phase, most children experience nausea.

-• Vomiting phase — During this phase, the child experiences rapid vomiting, combined with nausea and lethargy (tiredness).
+3. Vomiting phase - During this phase, the child experiences rapid vomiting, combined with nausea and lethargy (tiredness).

-• Recovery phase — This phase begins when the nausea and vomiting stops and extends until the child feels completely healthy again.
+4. Recovery phase - This phase begins when the nausea and vomiting stops and extends until the child feels completely healthy again.

-What are the signs and symptoms of Pediatric Cyclic Vomiting Syndrome (CVS)?
+What are the signs and symptoms of pediatric cyclic vomiting syndrome (CVS)?

-There is no known cause of CVS, however, the most common triggers of episodes include:
+There is no known cause of CVS.

 Is there a cure for cyclic vomiting syndrome?